mousepawmedia/devdocs/source/guides/reviewing.rst

 **Check documentation, tests, and build files.** Good code doesn't just include code, it includes all of the trappings that go with it.

-A finished Differential Revision should contain all of the following:
+A finished Merge Request should contain all of the following:

 * **Tests covering the new code.** Review these as strictly as you do the code itself, to ensure the test will fail if there is a problem.

 * **Documentation for the new code.** The best documentation is written in tandem with the code itself.
-Don't accept documentation *later*; it should be present within the Revision itself!
+Don't accept documentation *later*; it should be present within the Merge Request itself!

 * **Build files updated for the changes.** Any time code files are added, removed, or renamed, the build files need to reflect those changes.